 The report also reveals that a combination of relevant industry experience and the completion of further postgraduate study can facilitate future career development and assist in accelerated progression in the human resources area across a diverse range of industries, such as health, construction, law, government and engineering.

-Learn more about the benefits of online study by reaching out to our team on 1300 701.171
+Do you have what it takes to secure your position in the future workforce?
+Learn more about the RMIT HR degree by reaching out to our team on 1300 701 171.